HumanCellAtlas/matrix-service/README.md

 ### File formats

-The DCP MS enables users to prepare expression matrices in several file formats by supplying the `format` parameter when submitting a POST request to the matrix endpoint.
+The DCP MS enables users to prepare expression matrices in several formats by supplying the `format` parameter in the POST request to the `/matrix` endpoint.
 The following is a list of supported file formats:

 - [.zarr](https://zarr.readthedocs.io/en/stable/) (default)
 - [.loom](http://loompy.org/)
 - [.csv](https://en.wikipedia.org/wiki/Comma-separated_values)
 - [.mtx](https://math.nist.gov/MatrixMarket/formats.html)

+The API also makes this information available via the `/matrix/formats` endpoint.

 ## Getting Started